 - gain experience in program design and management which will inform participants’ longer term professional path and goals.

-Students who participant in the Institute’s Junior Fellowship Program will receive $3,000 stipend at the onset of the program.
+Students who participate in the McCain Institute’s Junior Fellowship Program will receive a stipend at the onset of the program.

 Junior Fellowships in Washington, DC